 Be clear about when your working day begins and ends.
 Make sure that your team and clients know your schedule so as to avoid being called when you have finished work.
 Having a clear end time means that you won’t be tempted to send just one more email!

 Remember to take regular breaks and a lunch break as well – and move away from the desk.

-Being separate from your family, friends and colleagues can make some of us feel isolated, anxious and feeling isolated.
+Being separate from your family, friends, and colleagues can make some of us feel isolated and anxious.
 Keeping in touch using technology can be a tremendous help to support during stressful times.

 If you are feeling isolated or anxious, there is support available to help you:

 If your business has remote workers and you need any guidance or support, please get in touch with Lodge Court.